ibm-cloud-docs/discovery-data/recovery.md

 After you upload pattern model .zip files for recovery, you cannot use the pattern editor to further edit the .zip files.
 {: note}

-For more information about uploading an advanced rules models .zip file, see [Advanced rule models enrichment](/docs/discovery-data?topic=discovery-data-create-enrichments#advanced-rules).
+For more information about uploading an advanced rules models .zip file, see [Advanced rule models](/docs/discovery-data?topic=discovery-data-domain#advanced-rules).